alice708/musicrack/README.md

 Django web application for sorting your music library.

-## Requirements
+## Installation
-Have python 3.10 or higher and Django installed.
-See https://docs.djangoproject.com/en/5.2/intro/install/
+- The only requirent is Python 3.10 or higher
+- Git clone the repository and cd into it
+- Create a venv, for example: `python3 -m venv ~/.virtualenvs/djangodev`
+- Activate it `source ~/.virtualenvs/musicrack/bin/activate`
+- Install python packages `pip install -r requirements.txt`

 ## Usage

-- Git clone the repository
-- python manage.py runserver
+- In a seperate terminal run `python manage.py runserver`
 - Use the upload file command to upload your song file to the site:

 `python manage.py uploadfile --file <song file path>`